particle-iot/photon/README.md

  	- 128KB RAM
  	- 120 MHz clock
  4. Measures 12mm x 11mm x 1.3mm

+The Photon is in its early stages of development, and some of the features are subject to minor changes as we start testing and optimizing the design before the final manufacturing run.

 Compared to the Spark Core, the Photon introduces some additional hardware features and changes: